Phobos- Engineering Room

 New main level peering aft at a finally completed bulkhead.

-Closer image of the Impulse Control console after updating the graphics.
+Closer image of another impulse control console after updating the graphics.

 Even more refinements…